-Answer: No, a violation of the Fair Debt Collection Practices Act (FDCPA) won't eliminate your liability for the underlying debt.
-Under the FDCPA, you could file a lawsuit and, if you win the case, get money damages from the collector.
+If a collector violates the Fair Debt Collection Practices Act (FDCPA), that violation won't eliminate your liability for the underlying debt.
+But you could file a lawsuit and, if you win the case, get money damages from the collector.

 The FDCPA is the main federal law that protects consumers from aggressive, abusive, unfair, or deceptive debt collectors.

-You can file a lawsuit against the debt collector.
-If a debt collector violates the FDCPA, you can sue that collector in state or federal court.
+If a debt collector violates the FDCPA, you may sue that collector in state or federal court.
 You can even sue in small claims court.
 You must do this within one year from the date on which the violation occurred.

 The CFPB will forward your complaint to the collector and assist you in resolving your complaint.
 It will also share information about your complaint with the Federal Trade Commission (FTC), which might choose to sue the debt collector to curtail its illegal debt collection practices.
-(Both the FTC and the CFPB enforce the FDCPA.)
+Both the FTC and the CFPB enforce the FDCPA.

 If you think a debt collector has violated the FDCPA when trying to collect a debt from you, consider talking to a debt settlement lawyer who can analyze your individual situation and advise you about your rights and options under the law.